joyagh/lab-02/README.md

 ### Lab-02
 In Lab-02, I started by making an HTML page with a biography including my work and education history.
 After my HTML was finished, I used Javascript to prompt the user with five yes or no questions and alerted them if their answer was correct ir incorrect.
 ### Lab-03
 In Lab-03, I added an ordered and unordered list to my HTML.
-Also used Javascript to prompt user to guess a number.
+Also used Javascript to prompt user to guess a number.Utilized arrays to prompt a multiple answer question.
 Another loop was used to give users 6 attempts to answer a multiple choice prompt as well as feedback to see whether their answers were correct.
 I will attempt stretch goals at a later date.

 ### Author: Justine Oyaghiro